frsyuki/embulk-input-exec/README.md

 `tasks` gives number of tasks to run at step 2, the "run" step.
 If it's 3, for example, step 2 runs your script with 0, 1, and 2 as the 3rd argument.

 `columns` gives schema of the data.
 It's necessary for embulk to be able to read the CSV file.
 Syntax of this field is same with the `columns` field of embulk-input-csv.
-You can find more details in (embulk-input-csv documents)[https://www.embulk.org/docs/built-in.html#id4].
+You can find more details in [embulk-input-csv documents](https://www.embulk.org/docs/built-in.html#id4).

 As long as it includes `tasks` and `columns` fields, it can include any fields for your convenience.